nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 can receive it so through speaking in a way or manner, notably specify-able by that speaker one's self doing the relating.

+what implies control? does suggesting one is speaking so guarantee they will be taken as such, qua-qua and the like? hardly. words don't do that kind of work for us. nor anyone, as far as i can gather. one cannot preface ironic speaking "To speak ironically"; when we pretend we actually do something, and therefore have only pretended to pretend. anyone should be familiar with this adage delivered to us by derrida. at any rate, some people are intellectually think and prefer [data][metonymy] to nudge them in the direction of an informed sense of right speaking.

 #### mental structure

 #### supramodal